Jacques Le Ber: Biography

 Jacques Le Ber was born in c.
 1633 in the parish of Pistre, Diocese of Rouen, son of Robert Le Ber and Colette Cavelier.
 He came to Canada in 1657 from France as a soldier but was mainly a businessman after his arrival.
 On January 7, 1658, he married Jeanne Le Moyne, the sister of Charles le Moyne de Longueuil et de Châteauguay and they became successful partners in the fur trade and the mercantile trade.
-Le Ber also was active in the cod fishery and West Indian trade including slaves.
+He engaged in the cod fisheries, in trade with the West Indies, was one of the first men to send staves and sheathing to France, and experimented with the transplanting of European fruit trees.

 Le Ber's wealth made him one of the most influential people of the time.
 For example, Governor General Frontenac sought his advice on important matters concerning trade and the welfare of the colony.
 Jacques Le Ber was ennobled in 1696.

 In 1686, he built a stone mill on the Island of Montreal near the Ottawa River to provide the inhabitants of that area with a shelter in case of attack by the Five Nations.
 In 1693, he joined a war party of 300 Canadians, 100 soldiers, and 230 Indians that attacked the Mohawks in their own territory.